Setting up a video call

 Errors are a part of every project lifecycle.
 If your Peers are having issues starting or joining calls, we provide detailed call logs to help you diagnose.
 These logs include information such as:

 If you are not able to resolve the issue on your own, please contact your Between consultant.
+You should be able to do so in the Between Dashboard

 Next Steps